Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 He was riding like a mainiac.
 Even further along the road, Marta and Lukas and Natasha from Russia also caught up with us.
 After taking a break with the whole the group, it was again for the new Africa Twin to bring trouble along.
-Being an automatic bike, it cannot be put into first gear manually which would normally be used as a parking break.
+Being an automatic bike, it cannot be put into first gear manually which would normally be used as a parking brake.
-To stop if from rolling away it is thus equipped with a manual parking break.
+To stop if from rolling away it is thus equipped with a manual parking brake.
 For some reason it had decided that the spot we had chosen for our break was a great spot to permanently park and would not open said parking break.
-It took us about an hour to take the parking break apart to convince it otherwise and to continue on towards Khalai Khum.
+It took us about an hour to take the parking brake apart to convince it otherwise and to continue on towards Khalai Khum.

 Not only the Africa Twin was impacted by the road, Lukas hit a big rock and burst a tube.
 We helped him to change tubes and had to do the last few kilometers down the mountains and into Khalai Khum in the dark.